 Explore our programs to find one that suits your interests and goals.

 The Bureau of Labor Statistics reports that employment categories in support of air transportation are expected to grow by 25 percent through 2022.
-Over the next decade, 85 percent of U.S. air traffic controllers will be eligible for retirement, meaning there will be approximately 14,000 open positions.

 Increasing global security threats require additional personnel in aviation security.
 And as unmanned aviation expands, demand for professionals will be on the rise.
 It’s clear that opportunities abound in the flight industry.